hbraux/fiveletterwords/README.md

 The algorithm stops whenever a partial solution has 25 letters.
 A solution is found in just a few seconds (the run time are given below).

-Another possible optimisation would to refactor the function that checks if a string contains a letter, since it called more than 300 million times!
-Since each word has unique letters, a word could be mapped to a Long value where each bit represents a letter, and a simple AND would detect duplicate letters.

 ### Kotlin

-* The code is small, short and easy to understand.
+The code is small, short and easy to understand.
 The performances are quite good (~1500ms)

 ### Rust

-* Being a newbie, the code may not be perfect for an experienced "Rustian".
+Being a newbie, the code may not be perfect for an experienced "Rustian"

+First the code was extremely slow due to use of Strings and method `contain` (around 30 sec!).

+Then strings were replaced by arrays of bytes and everything was extremy fast with around 3ms.